Silo // 2022–2025

 Impact

-Lastly, the maturity of the design system has opened up avenues for design education and best practice guidelines, so teams feel empowered to make informed design decisions in their day-to-day work.
+Lastly, the maturity of the design system opened up avenues for design education and best practice guidelines, so teams feel empowered to make informed design decisions in their day-to-day work.

 Takeaways